-OAKESHOTT left the National Party in 2002 because, he said at the time, it had been taken over by people like Bob Jelly, the comically disreputable real estate agent in the ABC series SeaChange.
-Young Rob was thirty-two and had been elected state member for Port Macquarie six years earlier.
+Oakeshott left the National Party in 2002 because, he said at the time, it had been taken over by people like Bob Jelly, the comically disreputable real estate agent in the ABC series SeaChange.
+The thirty-two-year-old had been elected state member for Port Macquarie six years earlier.
 Before entering parliament he’d studied arts and law at the University of Sydney and worked for the Road Transport Forum, the National Party’s Mark Vaile and the federal government’s media monitoring office.

-When Vaile vacated the overlapping federal seat of Lyne in the middle of 2008, Oakeshott announced he would run as an independent.
+When Vaile vacated the overlapping federal seat of Lyne in the middle of 2008, Oakeshott announced he would run.
 Despite a strong counter-offensive from the Nationals, including claims that he was a secret Labor supporter, he won three-quarters of the two-candidate-preferred vote, making the seat one of the safest in Australia.
-Last August his vote was lower, but still translated into a margin that many MPs can only dream of.
+His vote was lower at the last election, but still translated into a margin many MPs could only dream of.

 Then came the chance to help choose the government.
-The decision to go with Labor – or at least with Julia Gillard – anchored Oakeshott and Windsor’s electoral prospects to the fortunes of the prime minister and her government.
+Oakeshott and Windsor’s decision anchored their electoral prospects to the fortunes of the prime minister and her government.
 In Victoria, when three rural independents made the politically risky decision of backing Steve Bracks over Jeff Kennett in 1999, the popularity of Bracks’s government helped ensure they were re-elected in 2002.
-If federal Labor makes a comeback – and recent polls have recorded a small, tentative upturn in the party’s prospects – then it’s likely that support for the two men will edge up too.
+If federal Labor makes a comeback – and recent polls have recorded a tentative upturn – then it’s likely that support for the two men will edge up too.
 Independents have won elections in the past with around 30 per cent of the primary vote, so neither MP should be written off just yet.

 The fact that Oakeshott and Windsor’s loss of support has been much greater than Labor’s shows how exposed independent MPs can be when they not only hold electorally contentious views but also find themselves in a position to decide whether those views will translate into law.
 Most MPs can hide behind their party, and a core of party supporters will stick with them through rocky periods regardless, but independent MPs have nowhere to hide.